SesethuPotye/Python-week-1/README.md

 to access the stored file on python use the "cd" command, which means change directory.on comand prompt

 # VARIABLES IN PYTHON(variables in Python,whole numbers; floats, Booleans,)
 * A variable is something that is can change, are containers for storing data values.

+ Creating Variables
+* Python has no command for declaring a variable.
+* A variable is created the moment you first assign a value to it.

+e.g
 # x = 5
 # y = "John"
 # print(x)
 # print(y)

-to create a vaiavle you need to declear by assigning a value to it
+to create a variable you need to declear by assigning a value to it

 # DATA TYPES